samyukthamahankali/CommitToLearn_100/Day-1.md

 - Java is widely used in web applications, mobile apps, and banking systems.

-# Why was java created?
+# Why was Java created?

 - Java was created to solve the problem of platform dependency.
   Before Java, programs worked only on one operating system.